nvi-inc/fs-vgos/fs-vgos.md

 Note: dplane must be started before cplane.

+>EH: If I knew that I forgot it. :)

 Setup MCI server
 ================

+>EH: different for each station

 You can test whether this is needed by using the FS SNAP procedure: